chinenual/synergize/docs/librarian.md

 You can load a VCE from the `Load / Save` menu button or use the library navigator on the left of the screen to load a voice.

 The right panel will show the contents of the voice.
 The tabs are the same as in Voicing Mode except parameters are not editable.
-See the [Voicing Mode](voicing.md) chapter for details on how each parameter is displayed and what it means.
+See the [Voicing Mode](voicing.md) chapter for details on how parameters are displayed and what they mean.

 ## Cartridges